RofiatAbdulkareem/US-CENSUS-REPORT/README.md

 # US-CENSUS-REPORT

-In this analysis, I explore key insights from the US Census data, focusing on population, employment distribution, poverty rates, unemployment rates and many more across states.
+In this analysis, I explore key insights from the US Census data Using PowerBI, focusing on population, employment distribution, poverty rates, unemployment rates and many more across states.
 The dashboard provides a comprehensive view of these crucial socio-economic factors, allowing us to gain a better understanding of the United States' demographic and economic landscape.

 The following are my Insights: